-Read on for everything you need to know about Grey’s Anatomy series 17, including when it airs and what’s going to happen.
+Read on for everything you need to know about Grey’s Anatomy season 17, including when it airs and what’s going to happen.

 When does Grey’s Anatomy season 17 air?

-In the US, the series begins with two episodes on Thursday 12th November, on ABC, with future episodes following on in subsequent weeks.
+In the US, the series began with two episodes on Thursday 12th November, on ABC, with future episodes following on in subsequent weeks.

 Grey’s Anatomy season 17 cast

 As mentioned above, long-time star Ellen Pompeo returns for another season, and she’s joined by a whole host of other familiar faces.

 Some of those set to reprise their roles include Giacomo Gianniotti as Andrew DeLuca, alongside Jesse Williams as Jackson Avery, Kelly McCreary as Maggie Pierce, Chandra Wilson as Miranda Bailey, Caterina Scorsone as Amelia Shepherd and James Pickens Jr as Richard Webber.